Livestock Protection

 ![]() |

-Avoid the herd by moving away.
-Do not hesitate to leave the path if necessary.
-Do not hesitate to turn back! |
+Go around the herd by moving away.
+Don’t hesitate to leave the trail if necessary.
+Don’t hesitate to turn back! |

 Do not run away!
-Do not turn your back on the dog and do not look it in the eye.
-Slow down your pace.
-When the dog approaches, stop completely.
-This will help him to identify you. |
+Do not turn your back on the dog or look it in the eyes.
+Slow down.
+If the dog approaches, stop completely.
+This will help it identify you. |

-The presence of domestic dogs in the vicinity of herds is strongly discouraged.
-If you are nevertheless out and about with your dog, keep it on a lead and do not hold it in your arms. |
+The presence of domestic dogs near herds is strongly discouraged.
+If you are out with your dog nonetheless, keep it on a leash and do not pick it up. |

 Get off your bike and continue walking at a leisurely pace. |